khaors/geocompr/main.md

 2. Nodes that are a part of transport networks, representing individual pathways, intersections between pathways (junctions) and points for entering or exiting a transport network such as bus stops and train stations.

 From a mathematical perspective transport networks can be represented as graphs, in which each segment is connected (via edges representing geographic lines) to one or more other edges in the network.
-The first type of node can be connected to the network with "centroid connectors" [@hollander_transport_2016], the geographic location of which can influence model results, by simulating excessive traffic on streets surrounding zone centroids [@jafari_investigation_2015].
+The first type of node can be connected to the network with "centroid connectors", new route segments joining nodes not part of the the network with the closest node on the network [@hollander_transport_2016], the geographic location of which can influence model results, by simulating excessive traffic on streets surrounding zone centroids [@jafari_investigation_2015].
 The second type of nodes are nodes on this graph, each of which is connected by one or more straight 'edges' that represent individual segments on the network.
 We will see how transport networks can be represented as mathematical graphs in section \@ref(route-networks).